 Programming Hub: Best Kid Coding App for Learning Actual Programming

 This app is made for children aged 13 and beyond.
-The app sticks to the actual programming languages.
+The app sticks to computer programming languages in the real world.
 Your child has access to learning over 20 different programming languages using Programming Hub.
 The app is best suited for when your child can focus on learning actual programming in a fun and intuitive way without too many distractions.

 - Teaches actual programming languages in a fun way